 We believe our growth in student enrollment and revenue has consistently been driven by high student satisfaction and referral rates, and by increasing acceptance of distance learning within our targeted markets.
-Between 2007 and 2008, we grew our revenue 55% from \$69.1 million to \$107.1 million.
-Our revenues increased by 39% to \$149.0 million for the year ended December 31, 2009.
+Between 2008 and 2009, we grew our revenue 39% from \$107.1 million to \$149.0 million.
+Our revenues increased by 33% to \$198.2 million for the year ended December 31, 2010.
 As our revenue base grows, we expect our growth rate percentages to continue to decline.
 However, we expect actual dollar revenue growth to increase.
 We plan to grow our business by employing the following primary strategies:

-Expand in Our Core Military Market - We have focused on the needs of the military community since our founding and this community has been responsible for the vast majority of our growth to date.
+Expand in Our Core Military Market-We have focused on the needs of the military community since our founding and this community has been responsible for the vast majority of our growth to date.
 The combination of our online model, focused curriculum and outreach to the military has enabled us to gain share from more established schools that have served this market for longer periods, many of which are traditional brick and mortar schools.

-Broaden Our Acceptance in the Public Service and Civilian Markets - We believe our curriculum is directly relevant to federal, state and local law enforcement, first responders, and other public service professionals, but historically this market was limited to us because, outside the federal government, only a few agencies or departments have the tuition reimbursement plans critical to fund continuing adult education.
+Broaden Our Acceptance in the Public Service and Civilian Markets-We believe our curriculum is directly relevant to federal, state and local law enforcement, first responders, and other public service professionals, but historically this market was limited to us because, outside the federal government, only a few agencies or departments have the tuition reimbursement plans critical to fund continuing adult education.
 Now that our students can obtain grants or low cost student loans through Title IV programs, we have been increasing our focus on these markets.
 We also believe that the affordability and diversity of our academic program offerings, including our liberal arts degrees, attracts civilian students.

-Pursue and Expand Strategic Partnerships - We intend to pursue articulation agreements and strategic relationships with institutions of higher learning, corporations, professional associations, and other organizations as an additional source of enrollment growth.
+Pursue and Expand Strategic Partnerships-We believe that articulation agreements and partnerships with institutions of higher learning, corporations, professional associations, and other organizations are important to our enrollment growth and to expanding access to higher education.